Nyrrine/nyrrine/README.md

 ### 🌷 What I'm Currently Working On

-- 🤖 **RPA Systems** for the Wishrolls Status & OC Network Community
 - 🍯 **Arbiter** - Transforming a major FMCG company's Excel PO system into a modern TypeScript/React/PostgreSQL solution
 - ☕ **Customs & Coffee** - Rebuilding a beloved app from scratch for loyal fans of a game I developed in the past
 - 📱 **Status & OC Network** - Developing RPA systems for data and community management